LeeMorinUCF/QMB3311S22/demo_07_PP_Ch_09_Loops/README.md

 ```

+Although Python allows this,
-It is generally bad form to change the iterator within a loop.
+it is generally bad form to change the iterator within a loop.
 It can be confusing to other users of your code.
 Instead, loop over the indices of the list.
 First, create an appropriate range of values for the iterator.